The Web Was Built for Readers, Not Agents

 OpenAI's Operator research preview, introduced in January 2025, used a Computer-Using Agent trained to interact with graphical interfaces: buttons, menus, and text fields.
 OpenAI described the model as seeing through screenshots and interacting through ordinary mouse and keyboard actions in a browser.
 In July 2025, OpenAI integrated Operator-style capability into ChatGPT agent, combining research, action, a visual browser, a text browser, terminal access, and connectors.

 Anthropic's computer-use documentation describes a similar architectural pattern: the model sees and controls desktop environments through screenshots, tool calls, and an agent loop, usually in a sandboxed computing environment.
-Google DeepMind's Project Mariner framed the browser as the starting point for human-agent interaction.
+Google's Gemini 2.5 Computer Use announcement describes browser-control use cases and says versions of the model powered Project Mariner, Firebase Testing Agent, and some agentic capabilities in AI Mode.
 OpenAI's ChatGPT Atlas, launched in October 2025, moved the agent directly into a browser product.

 This is the practical shift: an AI system no longer needs a clean API for every service.
 It can use software built for humans.
 That is powerful because much of the economy still runs through messy forms, dashboards, portals, inboxes, shopping carts, customer-service pages, calendars, spreadsheets, and government sites.
 It is risky for the same reason.
 Those interfaces were not written as adversarial instruction streams for models.
 They were written as documents and controls for people.